Read Books, Win Prizes

-- Participants who stay on track (i.e., have read two books in two months, six books in six months, etc.) will be eligible to win monthly prizes.
-At the end of each month, one person will receive a prize.
-At the end of each quarter (March, June, September), we'll draw three prize winners.
+- Participants who stay on track (i.e., have read three books in three months, six books in six months, etc.) will be eligible to win the quarterly prize.
+At the end of each quarter (March, June, September), we'll draw one prize gift card winner.

 - Each month, we'll reveal our bonus category for our super readers.
 If you complete all 12 bonus categories over the course of the year, you'll receive an exclusive piece of library swag.

 - Must be 18 years of age or older to participate.
 An individual that turns 18 over the course of the year may register and begin participating on or after their birthday.

 - The contest begins on December 30, 2022.